DAWz/stackexchangeAPI/readme.md

 - display_name (String)

 ## Architectural decisisions/ tech stack

+### MVC Pattern
+The Model-View-Controller pattern is one of the most widley used design patterns in software engineering it ensures a great degree of seperation of concerns.

 ### [Spring Boot 3](https://spring.io)
 Spring boot is most popular Java Framework now that is very powerful; providing annotations for almost everything and it has great community support.